dwright20/go-crud-aws/README.md

 - Handles cookie
 ### App Server
 - Handles all requests from Web server
-- Interacts with Credentials DB (RDS Server) CRUD server, & Web server
+- Interacts with Credentials DB (RDS) CRUD server, & Web server
 - Runs on Go
 ### CRUD Server
 - Handles all requests from App server